The Pretender (Jackson Browne song): Critical analysis

 We'll get up and do it again.
 Amen.

 "The life of an idiot, perhaps.
 But certainly not a happy one," writes Carlin.

 Ultimate Classic Rock critic Michael Gallucci rated it as Browne's 4th greatest song, calling it "a nearly six-minute breakdown of one man's occasionally harsh, and almost always dishonest, survival instincts" as "'60s idealism had finally given way to mid-'70s cynicism."
-Classic Rock History critic Brian Kachejian rated it as Browne's greatest song, calling it "Jackson Browne’s masterpiece" and saying that "it’s hard to find words to describe the song’s beauty and its impact on the singer-songwriter genre."
+Gallucci also rated it as the 16th greatest soft rock song.
+Classic Rock History critic Brian Kachejian rated it as Browne's greatest song, calling it "Jackson Browne's masterpiece" and saying that "it's hard to find words to describe the song's beauty and its impact on the singer-songwriter genre."

 Cover version

-Lucinda Williams performed it on the Jackson Browne tribute album Looking Into You: A Tribute to Jackson Browne.
+Lucinda Williams performed it on the Jackson Browne tribute album Looking into You: A Tribute to Jackson Browne.